1hue/GodotTexture3DVisualizer/README.md

 Tested with Vulkan in Compatibility mode.

-The wireframe (outline) used for the demo works in Mobile/Forward+ only.
+The wireframe (cube outline) used for the demo works in Mobile/Forward+ only.

 <br />